sven-hash/docs/content/run-nym-nodes/validators.md

 - `prometheus = true`
 - `prometheus_listen_addr = ":26660"`

+> Remember to enable metrics in the 'Configure Prometheus metrics' section below as well.

 And if you wish to add a human-readable moniker to your node:

 - `moniker = "yourname"`